voicerepublic/voicerepublic_dev/README.md

     rbenv install `cat .ruby-version`

 rbenv will install shim executables that understand rbenv settings.
-However you will face the problem, that your shell remenbers the location of executables you have allready used.
+However you will face the problem, that your shell remembers the location of executables you have allready used.
 So before you use an executable that should be aware of rbenv you'll either need to launch a new shell or delete your shell's idea of where the executable is with: